WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

   active segments that were dropped after being copied into memory during module instantiation.
 * any of the accessed bytes lies outside the source data segment or the target memory
+* the source offset is outside the source data segment
+* the destination offset is outside the target memory

 Note that it is allowed to use `memory.init` on the same data segment more than once.